apache/druid/docs/tutorials/tutorial-rollup.md

 Before the grouping occurs, the `FLOOR(TIME_PARSE("timestamp") TO MINUTE)` expression buckets (floors) the timestamp column of the original input by minute.

-The input rows are then grouped by the timestamp and dimension columns `{timestamp, srcIP, dstIP}` with sum aggregations on the metric columns `packets` and `bytes`.
+The input rows are grouped because they have the same values for their dimension columns `{timestamp, srcIP, dstIP}`.
+The metric columns calculate the sum aggregation of the grouped rows for `packets` and `bytes`.
 The `count` metric shows how many rows from the original input data contributed to the final "rolled up" row.

 Now, consider the two events in the original input data that occur over the course of minute `2018-01-01T01:02`: